Skip to main content

 “Is it mine either?”
 She asked.
 Pratap inhaled.

 “You have no idea what women face daily here, do you?”
 He shook his head.
 “I can’t imagine.
-But what I saw today disturbed me to the core, so next time I will be less judgemental if a girl rejects my approach or calls me a creep.
-I may not be the problem but I am part of it.”
+But what I saw today disturbed me to the core, so next time I will be less judgmental if a girl rejects my approach or calls me a creep.
+I may not be the problem, but I am part of it.”

-“I know you are trying to be nice but half your words are not registering in me right now.
+“I know you are trying to be nice, but half your words are not registering with me right now.
 Can I open the windows and get some fresh air?
 I feel suffocated.”
 Ajabdeh inhaled.

 “Should we go to a hospital?”